f4exb/sdrangel/sdrgui/readme.md

   - Window: presents the list of dockable windows.
 Check to make it visible.
 Uncheck to hide.
 These windows are:
     - _Sampling devices control_: control of which sampling devices is used and add channels
     - _Sampling devices_: the sampling devices UIs
+    - _Spectrum control_: the main spectrum displays control
-    - _Spectrum display_: the main spectrum displays (output from the sampling devices)
+    - _Spectrum display_: the main spectrum displays.
+Note this is not a dockable window but occupies the central widget
     - _Presets_: the saved presets
     - _Commands_: the defined commands
     - _Channels_: the channels active for each device